AI Policy - Safe Security

 SAFE holds all customer data in the selected data region for the SAFE tenant.
 SAFE uses a diverse range of advanced LLMs to provide SAFE AI features which may not be available across all data regions.
 The current availability of supported LLMs are as follows:

-• EU Data Region - LLM processing occurs in the EU
+• EU Data Region - LLM processing occurs in the EU; and

 Does SAFE AI impact my compliance with GDPR?